fountain-of-love/spiral-algo-to-polar-algebra-evolution/README.md

-README# README — A Note Before We Begin
+# README — A Note Before We Begin

 I need to start with this:
 What I’ve been developing over the past year is not something to be owned — not by a person, not by a company.